Paying for financial advice

 Regulatory rules force advisors to disclose how they get paid and how much.
 As a result, you should always ask how much an advisor gets paid when they sell you a product.
 Good advisors rarely have any problem justifying how they get paid and how much.

 Fixed fee advisors

 Fixed Fee advisors get paid a fixed percentage of your total investment portfolio.
 For example, they might buy and sell stocks, funds or other securities without charging any transaction fees or commissions.
 Instead, they charge a flat fee (like 1.5% for example) on the total portfolio.
 In this case, the fees are fully disclosed and totally transparent.
-This method of compensation takes some of the potential conflict of interest out of the equation because the compensation is fixed.
-Buying and selling investments does not trigger commission.
-Instead it’s all about increasing portfolio values which means the goals of the advisor are more aligned with the clients.
+This method of compensation takes some of the potential conflicts of interest out of the equation because the compensation is fixed.
+Buying and selling investments do not trigger a commission.
+Instead, it’s all about increasing portfolio values which means the goals of the advisor are more aligned with the clients.

-Time based advisor get paid for their time.
-Usually they charge an hourly or a flat fee for the work they do.
+Time-based advisor gets paid for their time.
+Usually, they charge an hourly or a flat fee for the work they do.
 They don’t typically sell products.
-Many investors balk at paying fees for time when it appears that they can get free advice from commission based advisors.
-The bottom line is time based advisors will usually give the most objective form of advice because you are simply paying for expertise and time.
+Many investors balk at paying fees for the time when it appears that they can get free advice from commission-based advisors.
+The bottom line is time-based advisors will usually give the most objective form of advice because you are simply paying for expertise and time.
 Once investors start to realize how much money they are paying in fees through other arrangements, paying a fee for time can start to look really attractive.

 As you can see, there are pros and cons to every methodology.
 In my travels, I am continuously surprised at how many investors have no idea how they are paying their financial advisors for their services.
 It’s time to talk openly about compensation and how you will pay for financial advice.
 If you need help, make sure you ask about how you are paying for advice and how much.